 Additionally, you must spend your loan proceeds within 24 weeks of disbursement.
 You can also use your funds to cover expenses incurred during the 24-week period.

 Naturally, the requirement that a PPP loan-receiving entity maintains its full-time staff and its payroll does not apply to the self-employed.

 Where To Apply For A PPP Loan

 Lendio is also a loan matchmaker and will work on your behalf to aggregate loan options.
-Links to apply for PPP loans are available on Lendio’s site.
+Links to apply for PPP loans will be available on Lendio’s site.
 Lendio makes it easy to apply and compare options, and it advertises funding within 24 hours.
 Due to the terms of the CARES Act, there are no fees for the borrower.

 Credibly has funded small businesses with over $1 billion and is equipped and ready to assist with PPP loan applications.
-From the front page of Credibly’s website, borrowers can find a link to the application.
+From the front page of Credibly’s website, borrowers will find a link to the application.
 Customer service is efficient and can walk first-time borrowers through the process with efficiency.